-Release of Players for Club Duty During the 2010 Training Camp watershed in the relationship between the two parties since everyone present was asked to express themselves freely in the interest of bringing two vital components of the football family together for the good of the game.
+Release of Players for Club Duty During the 2010 Training Camp everyone present was asked to express themselves freely in the interest of bringing two vital components of the football family together for the good of the game.

 • The meeting agreed that, should any club be involved in the final of any CAF competition, the Association would release the players from training camp for this limited duty to ensure that our clubs were not disadvantaged in the competition.